huaweicloud/terraform-provider-huaweicloud/docs/resources/ccm_private_ca.md

 <a name="block-crl_configuration"></a>
 The `crl_configuration` block supports:

-* `crl_name` - (Optional, String, ForceNew) Specifies the name of the certificate revocation list.
-  It is [issuer_name] by default.
-Changing this parameter will create a new resource.

 * `obs_bucket_name` - (Required, String, ForceNew) Specifies the OBS bucket name.
   Changing this parameter will create a new resource.